monolithgoon/git-commit-prompt/README.md

 ### _Commit Structure_

-### `[ TAG ] (<DOMAIN>) - <MESSAGE>`
+### `[ TAG ] (<SCOPE>) - <MESSAGE>`

 This CLI tool enforces a strict, opinionated approach to commit messages in a way that enhances clarity, consistency and organization for a codebase.
-Each commit is tagged with a label enclosed in square brackets, signifying the category of change, followed by a `DOMAIN` — preferebaly a specific file, but could be a directory — indicating where the major change was made, and finally followed by a brief `MESSAGE` describing the commit.
+Each commit is tagged with a label enclosed in square brackets, signifying the category of change, followed by a `SCOPE` — preferebaly a specific file, but could be a directory — indicating where the major change was made, and finally followed by a brief `MESSAGE` describing the commit.

 ## _Installation_